rsoiffer/Forge-of-Stars/combat-rules.md

   nav: system
 ---

 Following are more advanced rules related to combat.
-See the {% ref Basic Powers %} page for a list of common actions you can take in combat.
+See the {% ref All Powers %} page for a list of common actions you can take in combat.

 ## Multiple Attack Penalty